bazelbuild/rules_kotlin/README.md

 `kt_android_local_test`, which doesn't exist.
 Use an `android_local_test` that takes a `kt_android_library` as a dependency).

-Limited "friend" support is available, in the form of tests being friends of their library for the system under test, allowing `internal` access to types and functions.
+Support for kotlin's -Xfriend-paths via the `associates=` attribute in the jvm allow access to `internal` members.

 Also, `kt_jvm_*` rules support the following standard `java_*` rules attributes:
   * `data`